connexcs/docs/my-account.md

 ## API (Application Programming Interface)

+1. Go to Setup>Integrations>API
+2. You can also set the APIs.The overall view of API section is as follows:

+![alt text][api]

 ### Adding New API

+Users can add the new API by:

+1. Click on the Add button.

+![alt text][paypal-1]

+2. Select either PayPal or Stripe.

+![alt text][paypal]

+3. Fill out the details in the dialog box and press Save button.

 ### For PayPal:

+![alt text][stripe]

 1. Select the Mode, this needs to be set to live
 2. Enter the Username & Password